Duration: currently in planning phase, to be submitted

 Objective:

 Current stimulation strategies for cochlear implants (CIs) use relatively high pulse rates to encode the channel-specific temporal envelope of speech sounds.
 This projects will combine psychophysical and auditory nerve response measures to build a model that allows to select perceptually relevant stimulation pulses and discard irrelevant pulses.
-The hypothesis will be tested that removing irrelevant pulses reduces the amount of within- and across-channel temporal interference and improves the access to timing cues (temporal pitch and interaural time differences) and, as a consequence, speech understanding under conditions of informational masking.
+The hypothesis will be tested that removing irrelevant pulses reduces the amount of within- and across-channel temporal interference and improves the access to timing cues (temporal pitch and interaural time differences).
+Further, it will be studied if this improves selective attention on a target speaker in presence of masker speakers that are separated in space and pitch from the target.